-Native to Mexico, the Mexican petunia (Ruellia simplex, U.S. Department of Agriculture plant hardiness zones 8 to 10) earns its common name from the petunialike flowers that burst into bloom almost year-round.
+Native to Mexico, the Mexican petunia (Ruellia simplex, U.S. Department of Agriculture plant hardiness zones 7 through 10) earns its common name from the petunialike flowers that burst into bloom almost year-round in the warmer regions of its hardiness range.
 It's a durable and hardy herbaceous perennial with aggressive growth that has it making the invasive plant list in areas such as Florida.
 Even so, it adds an attractive feel to gardens with its cheery, purplish-blue flowers atop long stems.
 When it comes time to prune Mexican petunias, they stand up well to hard and light trimming, which adds to its control and to the production of fuller plants.

 Mexican Petunia Noteworthy Characteristics